Shadi-Shwiyat/atlas-web_back_end/README.md

 - How to get and set cookies
 - How to retrieve request form data
 - How to return various HTTP status codes

+## 9. Unittests and Integration Tests
+This project focuses on grasping the distinctions between unit tests and integration tests, while also delving into common testing patterns.
+## Learning Objectives
+- The difference between unit and integration tests.
+- Common testing patterns such as mocking, parametrizations and fixtures